Tyler-Liquornik/canoe-analysis/README.md

 # PADDL

 ## About
-PADDL, Precision Analysis & Design for Dynamic Loading is a JavaFx desktop app built to simplify technical civil engineering design and analysis.
-An emphasis is put on effective design to lower the barrier of technical civil engineering knowledge required to make informed, analytical civil engineering decisions in less time.
+PADDL, Precision Analysis & Design for Dynamic Loading, is a JavaFx desktop app built to simplify technical civil engineering design and analysis.
+The primary goal of the project is to implement effective UI/UX design to lower the barrier of technical knowledge required to make informed, analytical civil engineering decisions in less time.

 <div style="display: flex; flex-direction: row;">
     <img src="images/UI.png" alt="UI" style="width: 49%;" />
     <img src="images/graph.png" alt="graph" style="width: 49%;" />
 </div>

-PADDL is built as a custom software solution for [WECCA](https://wecca.org/), the Western Engineering Concrete Canoe Association as the subject of our EFA (Enhanced Focus Area) in accordance with the growing use of related software tools in industry.
+PADDL is built as a custom software solution for [WECCA](https://wecca.org/), the Western Engineering Concrete Canoe Association, as a candidate for our 2025 EFA (Enhanced Focus Area).
+PADDL's modules are designed specifically as solutions to aid civil engineering processes specifically centered around WECCA's concrete canoe.

-Currently, the program has one module to which will be used to model the canoe as a beam (this is a standardized simplification) to solve for internal forces.
-This includes shear forces and bending moments.
+Currently, the program has one module to solve for the canoe's internal shear force and bending moment distributions.
+There are intentions for the project to grow in size over the next couple years, where it will become increasingly more useful for WECCA over time.

-### Summer goals:
+### Summer '24 goals:
 - Fully customizable hull geometry and material properties
 - Mathematical models to define curves of hull geometry with functional programming in Java
 - Two Finished Scenarios to solve for the canoe's equilibrium